-In 2017, New Zealand was voted 1st out of 189 economies in the world for ease of doing business, (according to the IFC World Bank – Doing Business Report).
+In 2019, New Zealand was voted 1st out of 190 economies in the world for ease of doing business (according to the IFC World Bank's Doing Business Report).

-p>As the below dashboard demonstrates New Zealand also ranks high among other countries for the following:
+As the below dashboard demonstrates New Zealand also ranks highly in other reputable indices:

 - 3rd on the Index of Economic Freedom